Chrispy1987/Project4/README.md

-# Project4
+# Project4 - YEWOMI - An expense sharing web app

-This app is hosted at: [Project 4 Name](https://stormy-caverns-85809.herokuapp.com/)
+This app is hosted at: [>> Yewomi <<](https://stormy-caverns-85809.herokuapp.com/)

-by Chris Holliday-Smith
+developed by Chris Holliday-Smith